 How to configure a study

 When you visit the AWARE-Light configuration page, you will be taken through a series of forms where you define the parameters of your study, such as which sensors to use, which ESM questions to ask, and where to upload the data.
-This page does not permanently store any of the information you enter.
 When you have completed the configuration, the page will offer you to download a configuration file, which will contain all your desired settings.

 When you visit the configuration page, enter the information for your study.